Newspaper Page Text

 lo advises a dance in the daytime

-to ward off evil spirits. :
+to ward off evil spirits-

-Meanwhile.
-Jackson. along with
+Meanwhile, Jackson, along with

 three concubines and a small de

-tail of scldiers, comes to collect
+tail of soldiers, comes to colled

 overdue taxes of rice and palm oil.